-The scope of our job was to extend the life of the units by repairing the bottom tubesheet and tube-totubesheet welds, but also to introduce some improvement.
-In particular, in the twenty years since the strippers were manufactured, developments in the welding technology made it possible to weld the tubes with a longer protrusion, thus eliminating the need to remove the protective zirconium layer from the tube end.
+The scope of the job was to extend the life of the units by repairing the bottom tubesheet and tube-to-tubesheet welds, but also to introduce some improvement.
+In particular, during the twenty years since the strippers were manufactured, developments in the welding technology made it possible to weld the tubes with a longer protrusion, thus eliminating the need to remove the protective zirconium layer from the tube end.